-1) I have received and read, understand, and agree to abide by KCGPA's Team Member Conflict of Interest Policy.
-2) me, or a member conflict of interer relationships with er of my family, that are o or may be perceived as a f the Policy, including aff grantees, contractors, or iliations such as 3) If answering yes to #2, please complete the following: Orgar nization Name Person with Conflict Relation to Team Member Nature of Affiliation Team Member's S Signature - Team Member's N Name (Printed) Date
+- 1) I have received and read, understand, and agree to abide by KCGPA's Team Member Conflict of Interest Policy. - 2) Please answer yes or no: To the best of my knowledge, there are circumstances involving me, or a member of my family, that are or may be perceived as a conflict or potential conflict of interest within the meaning of the Policy, including affiliations such as relationships with grantees or potential grantees, contractors, or others with whom KCGPA does or is likely to do business. - 3) If answering yes to #2, please complete the following:

+Organization Name Person with Conflict Relation to Team Member Nature of Affiliation

+Team Member's Signature

+Team Member's Name (Printed)